Azure/azure-media-migration/README.md

 - Copy non-streamable assets from AMS account to an output storage account.
 - Package streamable assets (currently only a subset of streamable assets, see [Open Issues](#Open-Issues)) as CMAF + HLS, DASH manifests and copy to output storage account.

-After migration, the input asset containers will be marked with migration status, output url, etc.
+After migration, the container metadata for the source containers will be marked with migration status, output url, etc.

 To migrate, you will use the assets command, an example is